-Eligible individuals may be covered under only one of the following categories: as an Employee, an Annuitant, a Survivor Annuitant or a Family Member, but not under any combination of these.
-If both husband and wife are eligible Employees, each may enroll separately or one may cover the other as a Family Member.
+Eligible individuals may be covered under only one of the following categories: as an Employee, a Retiree, a Survivor or a Family Member, but not under any combination of these.
+If an Employee and the Employee's spouse or domestic partner are both eligible Subscribers, each may enroll separately or one may cover the other as a Family Member.
 If they enroll separately, neither may enroll the other as a Family Member.
-Eligible children may be enrolled under either parent's coverage but not under both.
+Eligible children may be enrolled under either parent's or eligible domestic partner's coverage but not under both.
+Additionally, a Child who is also eligible as an Employee may not have dual coverage through two University-sponsored medical plans.